Shark Conservation: Overfishing Threats and Ecosystem Role

 Scientists consensus from these sources centers on the biochemical toll of overfishing and finning on shark populations, particularly through pathways like SIRT1 inhibition that promote cellular senescence.
 Stafford (2016, DOI: 10.64628/ab.4epm5hsst) and Zaccaria (2026, DOI: 10.54014/tf1q-969x) align in noting that finning exacerbates stress responses, such as NF-κB activation leading to inflammatory cascades that weaken immune function in sharks.
 Hilborn and Hilborn (2012, DOI: 10.1093/wentk/9780199798131.003.0002) reinforce this by agreeing that historical overfishing has caused irreversible shifts in marine ecosystems, including the downregulation of mTOR pathways that regulate growth and reproduction.
 Overall, experts concur that without targeted interventions, these mechanisms will continue to drive declines in shark biodiversity.

 This agreement extends to the need for integrating biochemical data into conservation strategies, as all three studies emphasize the role of environmental stressors in amplifying epigenetic changes.
 For example, methylation alterations highlighted in Stafford's research are echoed in Zaccaria's findings on recovery efforts.
-Scientists also agree on the urgency of addressing bycatch, with Hilborn's historical data supporting Zaccaria's modern observations on its contribution to apoptosis rates. so, the consensus paints a clear picture of overfishing as a multifaceted threat to sharks.
+Scientists also agree on the urgency of addressing bycatch, with Hilborn's historical data supporting Zaccaria's modern observations on its contribution to apoptosis rates. so, the consensus paints a clear picture of overfishing as a complex threat to sharks.

 To combat overfishing and finning, implement traceable supply chains using DNA barcoding to verify shark products, which interrupts illegal trade by targeting receptor-mediated uptake in processing pathways.
 Zaccaria (2026, DOI: 10.54014/tf1q-969x) supports expanding marine protected areas by 20% to allow recovery of SIRT1-related anti-senescence mechanisms in shark populations.
 For local efforts, fishermen can adopt circle hooks that reduce bycatch by 40%, as suggested by Hilborn and Hilborn (2012, DOI: 10.1093/wentk/9780199798131.003.0002), minimizing physical trauma and subsequent oxidative damage via NADPH oxidase inhibition.
 These steps must be paired with international policies to monitor biochemical indicators, such as methylation levels, for effective conservation.